Ernesto-Tz/VodafoneHomework1/README.md

         The webpack server has a problem on the developer mode.
 It is not picking up changes, I need to rebuild manually.

 - Version 2.1:
-    Using webpack and Modules and HTML templates.
+    Using webpack, Modules and HTML templates.
-    Fix server issue and use SASS, BABEL plugins.
+    To-DO: Fix server issue and use SASS, BABEL plugins and TypeScript

     To run the application:
     1. `npm install`